-where $\Lambda \equiv \dd \ln {\cal A} / \dd x$, $T_{\mu \nu}$ is the energy-momentum tensor in the Einstein frame, and $\tilde{T}$ is the trace of the stress-energy tensor in the Jordan frame, i.e., with respect to the metric $\tilde{g}_{\mu\nu}$.
+where $\Lambda = \dd \ln {\cal A} / \dd x$, $T_{\mu \nu}$ is the energy-momentum tensor in the Einstein frame, and $\tilde{T}$ is the trace of the stress-energy tensor in the Jordan frame, i.e., with respect to the metric $\tilde{g}_{\mu\nu}$.

 Equation~\eqref{eom_vt1} is that of a massive vector (Proca) field where the expression inside the square brackets acts as an effective mass $\mu_{\rm eff}^2$.
-In parallel to the \DEF model, when $\cal A$ has an appropriate form, e.g. ${\cal A}= \exp(\beta_0 x/2)$ with sufficiently negative $\beta_0$, $\mu_{\rm eff}^2$ becomes negative.
-Furthermore, for dense enough objects such as \ns{s}, this occurs for order-of-unity values of $\beta_0$.
-The expectation is that the vector field grows from arbitrarily small perturbations around $X_\mu = 0$ due to this tachyonic behavior, which can be called spontaneous vectorization, in exact analogy to spontaneous scalarization.
-However, we will later see that there are many subtle points in this narrative.
+In parallel with the \DEF model, when $\cal A$ has an appropriate form, for instance, ${\cal A}= \exp(\beta_0 X^2/2)$ with sufficiently negative $\beta_0$, $\mu_{\rm eff}^2$ becomes negative.
+Furthermore, for dense enough objects such as \ns{s} this occurs for order-of-unity values of $\beta_0$.
+The expectation is that the vector field will grow from arbitrarily small perturbations around $X_\mu = 0$ due to this tachyonic behavior, which can be called spontaneous vectorization, in exact analogy with spontaneous scalarization.
+However, we later see that there are many subtle points in this narrative.

 Even though we presented spontaneous vectorization in the Einstein frame with a nonminimal coupling to matter, it can be converted to a theory of minimal matter coupling and vector-curvature couplings as in spontaneous scalarization~\cite{Ramazanoglu:2019tyi}.
-Even more directly, there are theories of spontaneous vectorization that are purely conceived through curvature coupling, the first example being the Hellings-Nordtvedt theory~\cite{Hellings:1973zz} studied by~\textcite{Annulli:2019fzq}
+Even more directly, there are theories of spontaneous vectorization that are purely conceived through curvature coupling, with the first example being the Hellings-Nordtvedt theory~\cite{Hellings:1973zz} studied by~\textcite{Annulli:2019fzq}

 where $\Omega$ and $\eta$ are coupling constants.
 Scalarization through coupling to the Gauss-Bonnet term also has a vector analog as in the action~\cite{Ramazanoglu:2019gbz}